How to Layer Siser® Heat Transfer Vinyl

 Put a fresh spin on your designs with multiple colors and finishes!
 Siser® HTV provides all kinds of options for you to layer, however not ALL heat transfer vinyl can be layered.
-If you want to check if your HTV can be layered, simply go to www.siserna.com, select the product from the drop down menu, and choose which HTV you’re working with.
+If you want to check if your HTV can be layered simply go to our website www.siserna.com, select the “HTV” drop down menu, and choose which HTV you’re working with.
 Once you’re on the product page look for the “layerable” icon which appears as 3 sheets of material stacking on top of each other.

 1. Close Cut Carriers

 When trimming your cut design away from the sheet or roll of HTV it’s important to cut closely for a few reasons:

 Saves as much material possible

 Allows you to heat apply multiple transfers at one time